Accessible Learning Department

 Augmentative/Alternative Communication (AAC) includes all forms of communication (other than oral speech) that are used to express thoughts, needs, wants, and ideas.
 This includes sign, symbols, pictures, and alternative forms of voice output.
-At Eaton RESA, our AAC Specialist supports teams working with students who have complex communication needs.
+At Eaton RESA, our AAC specialist supports teams working with students who have complex communication needs.
 This also includes a process of evaluating, selecting, and implementing devices and supports specific to communication.

 What is D/HH?

 Deaf/Hard of Hearing refers to students with a hearing loss of any degree.
 Students with an educationally significant hearing loss (which is determined by an IEP team) may qualify for Special Education services from a Teacher Consultant/Specialist for the D/HH.
 A TC-D/HH provides many services, which may include: collaboration with IEP team members, Audiology clinics, and ENT's, consultation with professional staff, students, and families of students with hearing loss; direct service therapy to address Self Advocacy needs, educational support, and hearing aid technology/FM support.
-At ERESA, our Teacher Specialist for the D/HH is here to serve you and your students!
+At ERESA, our Teacher Specialists for the D/HH are here to serve you and your students!

 What is VI/O&M?

 The Teacher Consultant for the Visually Impaired (TCVI) provides services to students who are blind or visually impaired.
 Visual impairment, including blindness, means an impairment in vision that even with correction, adversely affects a child’s educational performance.
 The term includes partial sight, blindness, and a progressively deteriorating eye condition.
 An evaluation for a visual impairment includes a review of an eye report from an optometrist or ophthalmologist, a Functional Vision Learning Media Assessment, and possibly an Orientation and Mobility Evaluation.